New England Results of the 2011 National Air Toxics Assessment

 - What is Being Done to Reduce Air Toxics?

 - What Do We Know About Air Toxics Trends in New England in the Ambient Air?

-In December of 2015, EPA released the results of the 2011 National Scale Air Toxics Assessment (NATA).
+In December of 2015, EPA released the results of the 2011 National Air Toxics Assessment (NATA).
 EPA utilized its air emission inventory complemented with state data to model ambient concentration estimates for 180 hazardous air pollutants, plus diesel particulate matter.
 In this assessment, EPA estimated people's exposure to air toxics to characterize public health risks.

 Coordination with States and Tribes

 EPA Region 1 coordinated with the states, tribal governments and the Northeast States for Coordinated Air Use Management (NESCAUM) Air Toxics and Public Health Subcommittee to review the results of NATA and quality assure the data prior to releasing the data to the public.
 The results of the NATA are dependent on this close, cooperative interaction to develop and refine the 2011 air toxics inventory.

 Air Toxics of Greatest Concern in New England

 - State average risk values of four air toxics: acetaldehyde, benzene, carbon tetrachloride, and formaldehyde exceeded health benchmarks in every state in New England, and state average risk values of three air toxics: 1,3-butadiene, acrolein, and naphthalene exceeded health benchmarks in at least one state in New England.

 - Although there is no established cancer health benchmark for diesel particulate matter, people are exposed to high concentrations of diesel particulate matter so it is also an air toxic of concern.

 - Mobile sources represent a significant emission category for benzene, 1,3-butadiene, diesel particulate matter, acrolein and naphthalene.